vinuga2005/Smart-plant-watering-system/README.md

 The fertilizer system runs on a separate, non-blocking timer.
 When the interval is reached, it activates the fertilizer pump for a short, calculated duration.

 The rain sensor's input is constantly monitored.
 If rain is detected, the servo motor opens the collection lid.

+## How to Use

+1.  **Automatic Mode:** The system will operate automatically based on sensor readings.
+2.  **Manual Watering:** The "Water Now" switch in the Blynk app will run the watering system continuously until turned off.
+3.  **Manual Fertilizing:** The "Fertilize Now" button in the Blynk app will dispense a single, calibrated dose of fertilizer.

 🧑‍💻 Team Members